Section 9: Hazardous Materials

-- Except for specifically restricted or prohibited highways, other highways may be used that provide necessary access for pickup or delivery consistent with safe vehicle operation.
+- Except for specifically restricted or prohibited highways, other highways may be used that provide necessary access for pick up or delivery consistent with safe vehicle operation.

-- Highways which provide reasonable access to fuel, repairs, rest, or food facilities that are designed to and intended for commercial vehicle parking, when that access is safe and when the facility is within one-half mile of the points of exit and/or entry to the designated route.
+- Highways which provide reasonable access to fuel, repairs, rest or food facilities that are designed to and intended for commercial vehicle parking, when that access is safe and when the facility is within one-half mile of the points of exit and/or entry to the designated route.

 - Restricted or prohibited routes may only be used when no other lawful alternative exists.
 The CHP also publishes a list of restricted or prohibited highways (CVC §31304).
 Copies of this list may be obtained by contacting the Commercial Vehicle Section, Routing Coordinator at (916) 327-3310.

-- Class 1 (explosives).
+- Class 1 (Explosives).

-Where to Keep Shipping Papers
+9.6.10 – Where to Keep Shipping Papers and Emergency Response Information

 - When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver’s door.
 They must be easily seen by someone entering the cab.

-- When not behind the wheel, leave the shipping papers in the driver’s door pouch or on the driver’s seat.
+- When not behind the wheel, leave shipping papers in the driver’s door pouch or on the driver’s seat.

-Papers Needed for Division 1.1, 1.2, or 1.3 Explosives
+Papers for Division 1.1, 1.2 or, 1.3 Explosives.

-- Nature of the explosives transported.
+- The nature of the explosives transported.

 You must be familiar with, and have in your possession while driving, the: